 On the business side, message requests may be used to let businesses contact customers.
 Facebook is testing this function in private beta, which would allow consumers to offer feedback, speak to customer service, and have a direct connection to a business.

 Facebook plans to block spammers that continue to message you, by muting any accounts created by the same person.
-Unlike a phone number, which can be changed, Facebook has unique controls to make sure the same person cannot contact you twice.
+Unlike a phone number, which can be changed,

 The next update adds live sports updates to Messenger.
 Fans of the NBA, NFL, or NHL will be able to subscribe to an automatic messaging service, which will provide news, scores, and highlights on Messenger.
 The service will be available in group chat, letting fans of a certain team or sport congregate and talk about the game.